sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kmodtool</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tool for building kmod packages
+Short desc    : Tool for building kmod packages
 URL          : http://rpmfusion.org/Packaging/KernelModules/Kmods2
-Лицензия     : MIT
+License      : MIT
-Описание     : This package contains tools and list of recent kernels that get used when
+Descript     : This package contains tools and list of recent kernels that get used when
              : building kmod-packages.
 ```